-.31 The friction coefficient of the tendons within the ducts must be established as directed or as required on the Drawings.
-The Contractor must have on site the appropriate equipment to enable the friction loss to be measured between anchorages.
+.31 The friction coefficient of the tendons within the ducts shall be established as directed or as required on the Drawings.
+The Contractor shall have on site the appropriate equipment to enable the friction loss to be measured between anchorages.